Samoan patrol vessel Nafanua III: Design

 In addition to the commanding officer's quarters, the boats have seven living quarters designed to berth 20 crew members.
 Three of them are staterooms that have their own showers in order to accommodate a mixed-sex crew.
 They also have a sick bay with a separate ventilation system, which during normal operations is used as two berths, bringing the total complement up to 23.

 The vessels have a stern launching ramp for a WRH635 fast rescue boat.
 These are SOLAS-certified rigid-hulled inflatable boats designed to carry up to 15 persons.
 They are 6.35 m long, with two Yamaha 90 hp outboard motors and an operational weight of 2612.5 kg.
 The stern is also equipped with a port side crane serving a 16 m2 cargo deck.

 Australia instructed that the boats would be delivered without armament, but they were designed to be capable of mounting an autocannon of up to 30 mm on their foredeck, and a 0.50-calibre machine gun both port and starboard in front of the bridge.

 In June 2022, three design flaws were reported in the media.
 This included cracking in the coupling between the engine and the gear box, the sick bay ventilation system recirculating air and an exhaust leak causing carbon monoxide to enter the normally non-crewed engine compartment.

 Delivery

-Nafanua III was delivered to Defence Australia by Austal, and handed over to the Samoan Police Service at HMAS Stirling on 22 November 2023.
+Nafanua III was delivered to Defence Australia by Austal and handed over to the Samoan Police Service at HMAS Stirling on 22 November 2023.
 Her new crew arrived in Henderson in September to prepare for the voyage to Samoa, where she is likely to arrive in January 2024.

+Operational history

+In March 2026, the ship participated in the Royal Australian Navy's Exercise Kakadu Fleet Review on Sydney Harbour.